qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

         when a maximum is set, over layer colors or speed measurement.

-With the key ‛Speed’ on the `_RAR` layer, the speed of your latest 25 keypresses is computed, as well as a the average of your batches of 25 keys.
+With the key ‛Speed’ on the `_RAR` layer, the speed of your latest completed batch of 25 keypresses is computed, as well as the average of all your batches of 25 keys.
 The speed is displayed as the color of the middle led, which otherwise shows the layer color.
 A bright white middle led indicates ‛Speed’ has just been activated.

 With the key ‛SRprt’ (short for ‛Speed Report’), the keyboard will write your typing speed either in keystrokes per second (k/s)